The BS-HTS requires 122 total hours

 Students acquire a grounding in history and sociology by completing following sequence of courses.
 All classes must be taken for a letter grade and students must earn at least a C in the class for it to count towards the HTS core.

-- HTS Non-US requirement (one course, selected from a menu),
+- HTS Non-US requirement (two courses, selected from a menu),

 - SOC 1101,